 Me: Is there a discount for government employees?
 I see this is a government institution.

 Her: No. And please note the tour is in French.

 Me: We are speaking French right now.
 Does it sound like I don’t understand?

 The guide arrived, in a ratty scarf and unbrushed hair, and began the tour in a murmur better suited to a Serge Ginsbourg backing signer than someone addressing senior citizens in a cobblestone courtyard.
 Even when she scolded people—“Don’t take pictures!
 “Erase that photo!”
 “I said, don’t touch anything!”—it was barely audible.

 The tour guide didn’t tell us how many tapestries the place had made or what the subject matter of them was.
-Perhaps cognizant of the fact that 9 euros is a lot to pay to see 6 crap “metiers” with no context to speak of, the guide held up a few 8 x 11 photocopies of rugs that—once again—we were not allowed to see in person.
-Apparently the modern aspect of the tour didn’t apply to display concepts.
+Perhaps cognizant of the fact that 9 euros is a lot to pay to see 6 dopey “metiers” with no context to speak of, the guide held up a few 8 x 11 photocopies of rugs that—once again—we were not allowed to see in person.

 There was one highlight: witnessing rug-makers in action.
 Up to five people at a time wove wool yarn from large spools in and out of what looked like piano innards.
-They would refer, from time to time, to the original behind or above them, one of which looked like early computer artwork by a heavy metal pothead.
+They would refer, from time to time, to the original work of “art” nearby, one of which looked like early computer artwork by a heavy metal pothead.
 Believe, me, it wasn’t as cool as that might sound.